 2. I treated my older adult poorly before their dementia diagnosis

-Without understanding dementia or knowing how to manage common symptoms, it’s natural to assume your older adult was doing fine on their own or to be annoyed or upset with unusual behavior.
+Because you didn’t know they had dementia, it was natural to assume your older adult was doing fine on their own or to have been annoyed or upset with unusual behavior.

 3. I have negative thoughts and feelings about my older adult

-Then, start to work through these thoughts and feelings by talking with someone you trust or write about them in a private journal.
+Then, start to work through these thoughts and feelings by talking with someone you trust or writing about them in a private journal.

 4. I get angry or irritated and sometimes lose my temper